-Specific RFP templates can pave the way to a speedy bidding process — much as the features in our project management software can boost your productivity in every area of your business.
+Specific RFP templates can pave the way to a speedy bidding process — much as the features in our Work OS can boost your productivity in every area of your business.

-Our Work OS harnesses automated and human-generated data and represents it in digestible ways.
+When working on a template from the Work OS, teams can harness automated and human-generated data and access it in digestible ways.
 Permissions and governance determine who can view and work with different data, and you have the ability to create customized workflows, integrations, and widgets.
 Third-party communications tools, including video, help facilitate teamwork.

 Along with monday.com’s powerful Work OS, we offer a huge array of templates to facilitate your workflow, communications, and processes.